-Date Requested & Committee/Board Report Due Date Destination of Report Committee/Board Subject Delegated To That a refusal to admit policy be referred to the Governance and Policy Committee; and that staff prepare a comprehensive report on the implementation of a refusal to report policy.
-13 Apr-2019 Student Achievement TBC Governance and Policy That staff develop a policy on Catholic Curriculum in all subjects taught in all Toronto Catholic Schools.
-Legal Counsel 14 Apr-2019 Student Achievement TBC Governance and Policy That staff create a policy regarding Forms of Acceleration for Gifted and Talented Students and that it be presented to the Governance and Policy Committee for consideration Legal Counsel 15 Apr-2019 Student Achievement TBC Governance and Policy That the policy and the regulations governing Admissions and French Programming be sent to the Governance and Policy Committee for revisions that more accurately reflect the delivery and availability of regional programs with equity in mind (St. Brigid Catholic School Admissions Inquiry: Junior Kindergarten French Immersion).
-Legal Counsel
+Date Requested & Committee/Board Report Due Date Destination of Report Committee/Board Subject Delegated To 1.3 2010 TID C That a refusal to admit policy be referred to the Governance and Policy Committee; and that staff prepare a comprehensive report on the implementation of a refusal to report policy.
+13 Apr-2019 Student Achievement TBC Governance and Policy That staff create a policy regarding Forms of Acceleration for Gifted and Talented Students and that it be presented to the Governance and Policy Committee for consideration Superintendent Aguiar, Student Achievement and Well Being 14 Apr-2019 Student Achievement Nov-2019 Governance and Policy That the policy and the regulations governing Admissions and French Programming be sent to the Governance and Policy Committee for revisions that more accurately reflect the delivery and availability of regional programs with equity in mind (St. Brigid Catholic School Admissions Inquiry: Junior Kindergarten French Immersion).
+Superintendent Aguiar, Student Achievement and Well Being 15 Apr-2019 Student Achievement TBC Governance and Policy That a policy be implemented that has direct instruction of cursive writing in Grade 3 (2019 Cursive Writing Update) Superintendent Aguiar, Student Achievement and Well Being